 Board and committee performance evaluations

 The company secretary is responsible for developing, implementing and maintaining effective processes and procedures to support the board and its committees in the discharge of their duties and responsibilities.
-She advises the board and individual directors on their fiduciary duties and on corporate governance requirements and best practices.
+The company secretary advises the board and individual directors on their fiduciary duties and on corporate governance requirements and best practices.

 Legal, ethical and regulatory compliance